sopoforic/other-stuff-exists/content/pages/star-trek.md

 1977-07 | *The Price of the Phoenix* by Sondra Marshak & Myrna Culbreath 1977-08 | *Planet of Judgment* by Joe Haldeman
 1977-11 | *Star Trek 12* by James Blish & J. A. Lawrence
-1977-11 | *The City on the Edge of Forever* by Harlan Ellison 1977-11 | *Where No Man Has Gone Before* by Samuel A. Peeples 1977-12 | *The Trouble With Tribbles* by David Gerrold 1978-01 | *Star Trek: The New Voyages 2* by Sondra Marshak & Myrna Culbreath (eds.)
+1978-01 | *Star Trek: The New Voyages 2* by Sondra Marshak & Myrna Culbreath (eds.)
-1978-01 | *Star Trek Log Ten* by Alan Dean Foster 1978-01 | *A Taste of Armageddon* by Robert Hamner & Gene L. Coon 1978-02 | *Metamorphosis* by Gene L. Coon
+1978-01 | *Star Trek Log Ten* by Alan Dean Foster 1978-05 | *Mudd's Angels* by J. A. Lawrence & James Blish 1978-09 | *Vulcan!* by Kathleen Sky
-1978-05 | *Mudd's Angels* by J. A. Lawrence & James Blish 1978-05 | *All Our Yesterdays* by Jean Lisette Aroeste 1978-05 | *The Galileo 7* by Oliver Crawford & S. Bar-David 1978-06 | *A Piece of the Action* by David P. Harmon & Gene L. Coon 1978-07 | *The Devil in the Dark* by Gene L. Coon 1978-08 | *Day of the Dove* by Jerome Bixby
-1978-09 | *Vulcan!* by Kathleen Sky
-1978-09 | *The Deadly Years* by David P. Harmon 1978-10 | *Amok Time* by Theodore Sturgeon
 1978-11 | *The Starless World* by Gordon Eklund **GAP** | **GAP**
 1981-06 | [*The Entropy Effect*][entropy-effect] by Vonda N. McIntyre